sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

 1. Open your browser's Developer Tools
 1. Click on the *Network* tab
 1. Reload the page to see all network requests logged
-1. Filter network requests by searching for `lsif`.
+1. Filter network requests by searching for `lsif`

 > NOTE: We are investigating how to make it easier to verify code intelligence is coming from LSIF

 ## 5. Productionize the process

 Now that you're happy with the code intelligence on your repository, you need to make sure that is stays up to date with your repository.
 This can be done by periodically generating LSIF data, and pushing it to Sourcegraph.
-You can either [add a step to your CI](lsif_in_ci.md), or run it as a [GitHub Action](lsif_on_github.md)
+You can either [add a step to your CI](lsif_in_ci.md), or run it as a [GitHub Action](lsif_on_github.md).